Skip to content

 }

-The Billing module ships MonthlyInvoiceJob; the Files module ships PurgeOrphanedFilesJob (hourly) and PurgeDeletedFilesJob (daily); the Auditing module ships AuditRetentionJob (opt-in).
+The Billing module ships MonthlyInvoiceJob (monthly); the Files module ships PurgeOrphanedFilesJob (hourly) and PurgeDeletedFilesJob (daily, 03:30 UTC); the Auditing module ships AuditRetentionJob (cron from AuditRetentionOptions, no-op until enabled).

 Configuration